×

 Swot Analysis of "General Electric's 20th Century CEOs (Abridged)" written by Nitin Nohria, Anthony J. Mayo, Mark Benson includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Ge 20th facing as an external strategic factors.
 Some of the topics covered in General Electric's 20th Century CEOs (Abridged) case study are - Strategic Management Strategies, Developing employees, Financial management, Leadership, Leadership development, Marketing, Organizational culture, Strategic planning and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the General Electric's 20th Century CEOs (Abridged) casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, banking and financial system is disrupted by Bitcoin and other crypto currencies, supply chains are disrupted by pandemic , customer relationship management is fast transforming because of increasing concerns over data privacy, challanges to central banks by blockchain based private currencies, increasing inequality as vast percentage of new income is going to the top 1%, increasing household debt because of falling income levels, there is backlash against globalization, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the General Electric's 20th Century CEOs (Abridged) casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, cloud computing is disrupting traditional business models, increasing energy prices, wage bills are increasing, increasing government debt because of Covid-19 spendings, technology disruption, increasing transportation and logistics costs, supply chains are disrupted by pandemic , customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs